 Fortunately, in recent years, things have changed.
 Today, modern software eliminates the need for paper expense reports, manual reimbursement processes, and back-and-forth approvals.

 In this guide, we dive into travel and expense management.
-We showcase the signs that your processes may not be up to date, and list what to look for in new solutions.
+We showcase the signs that your processes may not be up to date, and the solutions available to help you improve your processes.

 All about travel expense management

 Travel and expense management (T&E) is the process of collecting all travel-related expenses in order to write them off (and not pay taxes on that amount).
 In most countries, business-related travel, including flights, hotels, and ground transportation is fully expensable.

 Whether or not food purchases are fully expensable depends on the country.
 In the US, food and beverages are 50% deductible, whether the expense is incurred during an event, a business trip, or a client dinner in your home city.
 Meanwhile, in the UK, food and beverages are fully deductible.

 While the rules may differ by country, one thing holds true: tracking all deductible expenses is essential for lowering a company’s tax liability.
 T&E software is designed to accurately track these expenses for tax write-offs as well as financial analysis.
 With the right data in place, smarter budgetary decisions can be made.

 If your travel and expense management processes are inefficient, your company will experience a lot of frustration.

 Are you dealing with some or all of these?
 Take it as a clear sign that it’s time to change the way that you manage your expenses.